IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

-15. Add a new tile, SevOne -> REST v3 -> Metadata -> Metadata Object Types (POST)
+15. Add a new building block, SevOne -> REST v3 -> Metadata -> Metadata Object Types (POST)

-16. Change name of the tile to Find_Object_Type
+16. Change name of the building block to Find_Object_Type

-17. Click on the tile to open the right hand side panel and complete it with these options:
+17. Click on the building block to open the right hand side panel and complete it with these options:

 	a. authKey: $NMSCredentials

 	b. body -> pluginId: $Find_Plugin.result.plugins[0].id

-18. Add a new tile, Common -> If
+18. Add a new building block, Common -> If

 	a.
-Change name of the tile to Add_or_Remove
+Change name of the building block to Add_or_Remove

 	b.
-Click on the tile to open the right hand side panel:
+Click on the building block to open the right hand side panel:

 		i. condition: $Action == "add"